ALS is a disease that has no cure and no medical treatment beyond supportive care. Therefore

 transdermal hyoscine (Scopolamine)

-For or thick mucus production associated with sialorrhea, the addition of a beta blocker, such as
+For or thick mucus production associated with sialorrhea, the addition of a beta blocker,

-injection of the salivary glands is used with success in some patients.
-The effect lasts several
+some specialists.
+Botox injection of the salivary glands is used with success in some patients.

 Range of Motion